 The euro's value depends on three factors.
 The most important is the European Central Bank's benchmark interest rate.
 Second, investors take into account the debt levels of individual countries, such as Greece.
 Third is the strength of the European economy.

 Based on these factors, forex traders decide whether they think the currency will increase in value or not.
-When economic growth is strong or when interest rates are rising, odds are traders will predict an increase in value.
+When European economic growth is strong or when interest rates are rising, odds are traders will predict an increase in value.
 They then bid the price up.
 Others may read the same data and decide that the value of the currencies will decline instead.
 These traders bid the price down.
 The complex interactions of these factors determine the currency's price at any given moment.
 Despite this volatility, the EU allows the euro's value to be decided by the forex market.

 History of Euro to Dollar Conversion

 2000 - 2002 - The euro traded within a narrow range in its first two years, between $0.87 and $0.99.
 It seldom broke above a dollar, until it was officially launched as a currency.
 Until 2002, it was used only for electronic transactions.

 2002 - 2008 - The euro rose by 63 percent in just six years.
 During the same period, the U.S. debt grew by 60 percent.
 In January 2002, a euro was worth a little more than $0.90.
 By the end of 2007, though, its value had skyrocketed to $1.4718.

 2008 - The euro started the year at $1.4738.
 Investors remained confident that the subprime mortgage crisis would be confined for the most part to the United States.
 This led to the euro’s strength.
 As soon as they realized that the recession was going global, the euro fell to $1.3919.
 Businesses then hoarded dollars during the 2008 financial crisis.